On the reflexivity properties of Banach bundles and Banach modules: Introduction

 \subsection{Statement of results}

 Let us now describe more in details the main results that we will achieve in this paper.
 Fix a \(\sigma\)-finite measure space \((\X,\Sigma,\mm)\), a separable Banach space \(\B\), and a measurable Banach \(\B\)-bundle \(\mathbf{E}\) on \(\X\).
 Then we will prove the following statements: \begin{itemize} \item[\(\rm a)\)] \emph{\(\mathbf{E}(x)\) is Hilbert for \(\mm\)-a.e.\ \(x\in\X\) if and only if \(\Gamma_2(\mathbf{E})\) is Hilbert.} See Theorem \ref{thm:Hilb_bundles_mod}. \item[\(\rm b)\)] \emph{\(\mathbf{E}(x)\) is uniformly convex for \(\mm\)-a.e.\ \(x\in\X\) (and with modulus of convexity independent of \(x\)) if and only if \(\Gamma_p(\mathbf{E})\) is uniformly convex for all \(p\in(1,\infty)\)}.
 See Theorem \ref{thm:unif_conv_bundles_mod}.
 Its proof is more involved than the one for the Hilbertian case, and relies upon some previous results about \emph{random uniform convexity} by Guo and Zeng \cite{GZRNM,GZRNM2}.
-The corresponding statement for Lebesgue--Bochner spaces can be found, \emph{e.g.}, in \cite{UCpaper}. \item[\(\rm c)\)] \emph{If \(\mathbf{E}(x)\) is reflexive for \(\mm\)-a.e.\ \(x\in\X\), then \(\Gamma_p(\mathbf{E})\) is reflexive for all \(p\in(1,\infty)\).} See Theorem \ref{thm:reflex_impl}.
-We do not know if the converse implication holds, cf.\ Question \ref{q:open_problem}. \end{itemize} The result stated in item c) above was somewhat unexpected.
-In the special case of Lebesgue--Bochner spaces, the full equivalence is well-known: \emph{\(\B\) is reflexive if and only if \(L^p(\mm;\B)\) is reflexive for all \(p\in(1,\infty)\)}.
-For the reader's usefulness, we will report a proof of this fact in Appendix \ref{app:reflex_LB}.
-Furthermore, the implication `\(L^p(\mu;\B)\) reflexive implies \(\B\) reflexive' -- whose analogue for non-constant Banach bundles is currently missing -- is actually the easy one: assuming \(\mm(\X)=1\) for simplicity, one can view \(\B\) as a closed linear subspace of \(L^p(\mm;\B)\) by sending each \(v\in\B\) to the section constantly equal to \(v\), whence the reflexivity of \(\B\) follows.
+The corresponding statement for Lebesgue--Bochner spaces can be found, \emph{e.g.}, in \cite{UCpaper}. \item[\(\rm c)\)] \emph{\(\mathbf{E}(x)\) is reflexive for \(\mm\)-a.e.\ \(x\in\X\) if and only if \(\Gamma_p(\mathbf{E})\) is reflexive for all \(p\in(1,\infty)\).} See Theorem \ref{thm:reflex_impl}. \end{itemize} The above results are well-known in the special case of Lebesgue--Bochner spaces.
+We point out that the implication `\(L^p(\mm;\B)\) reflexive implies \(\B\) reflexive' can be easily proved: assuming \(\mm(\X)=1\) for simplicity, one can realise \(\B\) as a closed linear subspace of \(L^p(\mm;\B)\) (by sending each \(v\in\B\) to the section constantly equal to \(v\)).
+However, the corresponding implication `\(\Gamma_p(\mathbf{E})\) reflexive implies \(\mathbf{E}(x)\) reflexive for \(\mm\)-a.e.\ \(x\)' will require a much more difficult proof.